 However, he thrived more when the media was less keen on reporting about the Royal Family’s private lives.

 King Felipe watches over Spain’s new top prosecutor taking her oath of office. © Casa de S.M. el Rey

 A recent survey found renewed support for the Crown in Spain under new King Felipe and Queen Letizia, which people identified as among those they most valued.

-King Felipe and Queen Sofia in the Asturian community of Boal, near Galicia. © Casa de S.M. el Rey / Borja Fotógrafos
+King Felipe and Queen Letizia with National Research Award winners at the Royal Palace in Madrid. © Casa de S.M. el Rey